Simon Kirby

 Simon Gerard Kirby (born 22 December 1964), also known as Simon Radford-Kirby, is a British politician.
 A member of the Conservative Party, he was elected as the Member of Parliament (MP) for Brighton Kemptown in 2010.
-In 2016, he was appointed Economic Secretary to the Treasury, where he held responsibility for financial services, unofficially known as the City Minister.
+In 2016, he was appointed Economic Secretary to the Treasury and City Minister.
 He lost his seat at the 2017 general election.

 Early life and career

 Kirby was born in Hastings, Sussex, in 1964.
 He attended Chantry Infants School, Sandown Primary School and Hastings Grammar School.
 He has a BSc(Hons) degree in mathematical modelling from the Open University and studied operational research at the London School of Economics.
-During the 1980s he was involved with the anarchist scene in Hastings and was present at an alternative party organised by anarchists on the West Hill for the wedding of Mr Andrew Windsor (Prince Andrew).
+During the 1980s he was involved with the anarchist scene in Hastings and was present at an alternative party organised by anarchists on West Hill for the wedding of Mr Andrew Windsor (Prince Andrew).

 Kirby established a number of successful businesses in a variety of industries in the Brighton area, including playing a part in establishing Surf 107, a Brighton independent radio station, later renamed Juice 107.2.
 He worked with Martin Webb to found the Webb Kirby (later C-Side) pub, restaurant and nightclub chain in the city employing over 200 people.
 He has been a school governor at a number of schools.

 Elected as a councillor in 1992 on Brighton Borough Council, Kirby later also served on Mid Sussex District Council and East Sussex County Council, where he was the cabinet member with responsibility for economic development.
 He stood down as a councillor in 2009 to concentrate on winning the parliamentary seat of Brighton Kemptown.